 A genetic vaccine is a next-generation vaccine that is made by extracting a target genomic fragment from a host bacteria, virus, or even tumor cell.
 A bacterial plasmid is injected with the DNA (as a plasmid) and RNA (as mRNA).
 The final vaccine product is made through the cell culture process, purification, and filling.

-Genetic vaccines stands on one principle that is if a genetic fragment (DNA/RNA) is inserted into a cell it will be transcribed and then translated to form an antigenic protein which will be treated by the recipient's immune system as foreign to their body.
-The immune system will then promote an immune response against the pathogen which will, in turn, make the recipient of the vaccine immune to the pathogen itself.
+Genetic vaccines work on the simple premise that if a genetic fragment (DNA/RNA) is inserted into a cell, it will be translated into an antigenic protein, which will subsequently be recognized as foreign by the recipient's immune system.
+The immune system will promote an immune response against the pathogen and, in turn, make the recipient of the vaccine immune to the pathogen itself.

 The applications of genetic vaccines are vast because they can immunize both animals and humans against viral, bacterial, parasitic, fungal, or even cancer cells.
 Unlike first-generation vaccines, genetic vaccines offer a lot of benefits.